Orlando Bungee Jump: History and Landmarks Tour

 Highlights

-• FNB Stadium - Internationally acclaimed for its unique design, FNB Stadium is affectionately known as the “Calabash” or “African Pot” following its R3.3 billion reconstruction for the 2010 World Cup, the first held in Africa.
+• FNB Stadium - The distinctive architecture of FNB Stadium is celebrated worldwide, often affectionately called the “Calabash” or “African Pot” following its R3.3 billion renovation for the inaugural African World Cup in 2010.

 What's Included